yuylong/FigureItNow/README.md

 # FigureItNow
-A graghical program that plot mathematic figures from a defined script language.
-This is a QT-based project.
+FigureItNow is a free application that plots mathematical figures using well-defined script language.

-FigureItNow is my personal software project, which tries to build up a general mathematic figuring platform.
-It employs a self defined script language, and outputs mathematic figures by executing the scripts.
-The script language implements a lot of common mathematic computation, and can perform complex data manipulations.
-It also allows users to define their own functions to expand its functionality.
-FigureItNow also tries to support many output formats, and tries to provide a re-implementation interface for more potental formats.
-Therefore the figures produced can be used in your further work.
+This project tries to find a free solution to build up a general mathematical figuring platform, including a kind of script language and a compiler to translate the script codes into figures.
+FigureItNow (FIN) Script Language is well designed to describe mathematical figures.
+It introduce many characters from C language such as variable, self- defined functions, mathematical expressions, and .
+In addition, FIN Script Language implements a lot of predefined functions that performs complex data manipulations ranging from mathematical calculation, string computation, to figure plotting and image processing.
+Using FIN Script Language, you can easily describe a complex figure into a piece of neatly written code.

-FigureItNow started in 2002, when I was a young teenage in high school.
-I needed a figuring tool for mathematic functions in studying my maths textbook.
-In the first several years, I released 5 main releases of FigureItNow, and posted them on the software downloading websites in China such as Huajun Software Park.
-There were tens of thousands of downloads since its first release.
-However, in recent years, I spent all of my personal time on researching work for a degree from the university.
-The upgrade process of FigureItNow was stopped and the Version 6 was also aborted.
+FigureItNow supports many output formats such as PDF, SVG, PNG and so on.
+Additionally, it also tries to provide a re-implementation interface for more potental formats.
+Therefore you can exports your figure and paste them into your work to improve the representability.

-Last year I resumed this project, and FigureItNow came to its 7th edition.
-I rewrote all the codes in QT development framework in this edition.
-Now, I decide to open all the source codes on github.com.
-Although I still have not much personal time on FigureItNow, I will try my best to keep the development going.
+FigureItNow is my personal software project originated a small program I wrote in 2002, when I was a young teenage in high school.
+For my personal reason, this project stalled for several years, and finally I decided to resume it in 2015.
+Although I still have not much personal time on FigureItNow project, I will try my best to push it forward.